 It could be said that it is a bit late to talk about Sydney Biennale 2016 as it is heading towards the end.
-But what I found about this Biennale is ‘Time and Arts ‘.
-Art works have required for the viewer to have patience and observe the works which changed over a period of time.
-Otherwise we only see the part of the works, not the whole.
+Anyway, I would say that this year’s Biennale is about the relationship between time and arts.
+Artworks appear to require for viewers to have patience and observe the works which have changed over a period of time.
+Otherwise viewers would see only the part of the works, not the whole:

 Charwei Tsai’s incense installation, Spiral Incense Mantra has been burning and disappearing in Mortuary Station.

 : Lee Mingwei’s performative sand drawing, Guernica in Sand in Carriageworks has been swept and changed it’s appearance as people walked on the drawing.